Follow Fralin LSI

 Historically, Fralin has also provided funding for USDA scholars, Novozymes Internship Awards, and various laboratory resources used by undergraduate students.

 Graduate students—those pursuing degrees at the master’s and Ph.D. levels— are a vital part of the Fralin framework.
 For several years, Fralin offered assistantships to distinguished Fralin fellows.
-Now, the Fralin Life Science Institute donates a significant percentage of its budget each year to the Virginia Tech graduate school’s Interdisciplinary Graduate Education Program (IGEP).
+Now, the Fralin Life Sciences Institute at Virginia Tech donates a significant percentage of its budget each year to the Virginia Tech graduate school’s Interdisciplinary Graduate Education Program (IGEP).
 Meanwhile, significant contributions are made annually to graduate student training, workshops, networking events and other resources.
 Fralin supported nine graduate students from the Biochemistry, Human Nutrition, Foods & Exercise, Molecular Plant Sciences, Entomology, Microbiology, and Cell and Development Biology programs with tuition and assistantship support during the 2010-11 school year.
 With the help of key life science faculty from around campus, the institute also organized a graduate recruiting weekend during the Fall 2010 semester, bringing top students to Virginia Tech from numerous universities around the country.
 Graduate students who are interested in working with the institute should contact an affiliated faculty member in his or her field.

 The Graduate Student Experience